-The Huron River Water Trail is accessible to all thanks to the development of a universally accessible kayak launch.
+The Huron River Water Trail is accessible to all due to universally accessible kayak launch.
 Paddlers of all abilities can launch and land smoothly without capsizing or damaging their watercraft.
-The facility is designed with a firm surface to support the person's movement from their arrival place to the launch at water's edge and sufficient space to accommodate the length of their watercraft while taking their craft to or from the water.
+The facility is designed with a firm surface to support the person's movement from their arrival place to the launch at water's edge and sufficient space to accommodate the length of their watercraft.